a-maldet/labelmachine/cran-comments.md

     subprograms and other parts of the work.

-      The Corresponding Source need not include anything that users work) run the object code and to modify the work, including scripts to can regenerate automatically from other parts of the Corresponding Source.
+      The Corresponding Source need not include anything that users can regenerate automatically from other parts of the Corresponding Source.